Thrive Baby Thrive

 We believe in tracking your baby’s movements and not relying on hand-held monitors, Dopplers or phone apps to check your baby’s heartbeat.

-Whenever you want to count your baby’s movements, lie on your left side if possible and count every kick, punch, roll, swish, jab and swoosh – but not hiccups.
+Use ME Preg’s Movement Tracker whenever you want to count your baby’s movements.
+If you don’t have a smartphone, use our Mom & Baby Tracking Chart available in both English and Spanish.
+Begin by lying on your left side if possible and count every kick, punch, roll, swish, jab and swoosh – but not hiccups.
 You should be able to get 10 movements in one hour or less.
-Then, jot down the number in your Operation Due Date Mom & Baby Tracking Chart, which may also become part of your medical record.
+Track the number on your movement tracker or jot down the number in your tracking chart.
+This information will be important for you and your health care team, and may also become part of your medical record!

 You may wonder, “How will I know if something isn’t right?”
 You are looking for anything different or out of the ordinary.
 For example: Let’s say you always do your movement counts at 7am, immediately following breakfast, and it usually takes about 5 minutes to count your 10 movements.
 If one morning, at the same time, it suddenly took you 45 minutes to get 10 movements, that would be considered out of the ordinary.
 You might want to wait a little and do another movement counting session just to be sure.
 But if you are truly concerned, call your health care team.